betterscientificsoftware/bssw.io/CuratedContent/BusFactor.md

 # On Mitigating Bus Factor (or Unforeseen Detrimental Loss of Team Members)

 <!--deck text start-->
-Have you ever worked on a on a project that made you worry, "what would happen if the key developer or other key team member suddenly left or, even worse, got on a bus together and rode off into the sunset permanently?"
+Have you ever worked on a on a project that made you worry, "what would happen if the key developer or other key team members suddenly left or, even worse, got on a bus together and rode off into the sunset permanently?"
 This article gives some resources to help recognize and improve your project's bus factor.
 <!--deck text end-->

 #### Contributed by [Patricia Grubel](http://github.com/pagrubel)

-#### Publication date: June XX, 2022
+#### Publication date: June 20, 2022

 Resource information | Detail
 :--- | :---